zhilangtaosha/XetraMetrics/README.md

 3. Overall implied volume: one record per stock/fund, sorted in descending order by the implied volume amount for each stock

+####High-Level Overview
 The task was to implement several SQL queries from https://github.com/Deutsche-Boerse/dbg-pds/tree/master/examples/sql (located in the resources directory), each of which handles one of the above analyses, using the Apache Spark API.
-For the first 2 analyses, it compares two methodologies: a SQL-like approach that consists of joining multiple datasets, modeled after the related example queries, and sessionization.
+For the first 2 analyses, this application compares two methodologies: a SQL-like approach that consists of joining multiple datasets, modeled after the related example queries, and sessionization.
 The third analysis is not eligible for this comparison, as the related example query does not employ any join logic, so the application only runs a sessionization program for it.